backstage/charts/charts/backstage/README.md

 Backstage unifies all your infrastructure tooling, services, and documentation to create a streamlined development environment from end to end.

+> Disclaimer: This Helm chart deploys a pre-packaged container image which contains a vanilla Backstage instance for demo purposes.
+This image is probably not suitable for use in production.
+For further customization of the Backstage instance (plugin installation, UI changes, etc.) please create your own custom instance and container image.
+For details please consult the [Backstage documentation](https://backstage.io/docs)

 ## TL;DR

 ```console